kunjjarsaniya/Python/file_handling_project.md

 ## 👨‍🏫 About the Author

-Created by **KUNJ**
+Created by `KUNJ`
-Contributions and suggestions are welcome!
+Contributions and sugestions are welcome!
 Fork this project or open an issue to collaborate.

 ---